Family, early life and education

 Much of her professional career has been dedicated to education, from early childhood through adult basic and advanced education.
 She has been a team member of research, development and training centers dedicated to best practices in literacy teaching and learning for children and adults, a think tank for the creation of self-advocacy tools, and an institute for transformative mediation.
 She also managed grants for a large graduate school, serving its education, health careers and arts divisions.

 As a volunteer, Charlene has served as Treasurer for the Center for Anti-Violence Education; performed with Soh Daiko, an acclaimed Japanese drum troupe; co-founded a small-town arts center; and led a regional MoveOn.org council in central Mass.
 She is currently on the MA Alliance Against Predatory Lending (MAAPL) Steering Committee, and an Outreach and Education volunteer for the Greater Worcester Community Foundation.
 Mostly recently she co-founded the Worcester Climate Strike Coalition and is an active member of 350 Central Mass, a climate action and education organization.

 She received public recognition in her career as a musician and songwriter when her CD, Of Armor and Old Lies: Odyssey Songs Vol 1, recorded in Cambridge, MA, aired around the country, including WXRV, WICN, and especially WUMB in Massachusetts.
 She joined the large musicians' community in eastern Mass soon after she arrived in 1999, and continues to be a member of a monthly songwriting group with many fine writers and performers whom she is proud to call her friends.

-In her spare time, Charlene likes to garden, drop into the Berlin farm where she is a CSA member, and frequent the local libraries.
+In her spare time, Charlene likes to garden, drop into the Berlin farm where she is a CSA member, and frequent user of the local libraries.
 As an avid knitter, she was delighted to find a branch that lends knitting needles of all kinds, handy for making hats, scarves and mitts for her family.